fbpx

 Studies have shown that straightener ingredients include phthalates, parabens, and other endocrine-disrupting compounds that mimic the body’s hormones and have been linked to cancers as well as early puberty, fibroids, diabetes, and gestational high blood pressure, which is a key contributor to Black women’s outsize risk of maternal mortality, James-Todd said.

 “We have to do a better job regulating ingredients that people are exposed to, particularly some of our most vulnerable in this country,” she said.
-“I mean, are being exposed to these.”
+“I mean, children are being exposed to these.”

 The first study linking hair relaxers to uterine cancer, published in 2022, found that frequent use of chemical straighteners more than doubled a woman’s risk.
 It followed studies showing women who frequently used hair relaxers doubled their ovarian cancer risk and had a 31% higher risk of breast cancer.

-Bumpus praised the studies as “scientifically sound” and said she would to epidemiologists and others questions about whether straightener ingredients besides formaldehyde might be contributing to an elevated risk of hormone-driven cancers.
+Bumpus praised the studies as “scientifically sound” and said she would leave to epidemiologists and others questions about whether straightener ingredients besides formaldehyde might be contributing to an elevated risk of hormone-driven cancers.

 She could not offer a timeline for a formaldehyde ban, except to say the agency was scheduled to initiate proceedings in April.
 The schedule could change, she said, and she did not know how long the of finalizing a rule would take.